itaibo/decshop/README.md

 It consists of 3 main pages:

-1. Home with search box
+1. Home with search box:
   - Route: `/`
   - Description: Displays a search box for product searches.
 Upon searching, navigate to the Search Results view.